mvonem/documents/docs/getting-started/getting-started-nodejs.md

 Navigate to the forwarding link on your browser and you should see a *Hello World* greeting.

-The *Hello World* example application will wait for HTTP callback requests as users send SMS messages.
-The sample app expects to receive callbacks on the base path: `/api`.
-The ONEm servers need to know the fully qualified URL for your app, including the base path.
-In our example above, the *Callback URL* would be `http://6e3f3fce.ngrok.io/api`
+The *Hello World* example app expects to receive HTTP requests as users perform certain actions.
+We call this the *user_action* [webhook](../building/webhooks.md).
+The app expects to receive user action notifications on the base path: `/api`.
+The ONEm platform will need to be configured with the fully qualified URL of this endpoint, including the base path.
+In our example above, the *user_action* webhook URL would be `http://6e3f3fce.ngrok.io/api`

-Make a note of your *Callback URL*, you will need it in the next step.
+Make a note of your *user_action* URL, you will need it in the next step.

 ## Register the app with ONEm Sandbox Portal

-If you have not already done so, sign-up for a free ONEm developer account on the sandbox [here]({{links.portal}}).
+If you have not already done so, sign-up for a [free ONEm developer account]({{links.portal}}) on the sandbox.

 Register your app on the ONEm Sandbox Portal.
 You will need to provide:

 1. A unique one-word name for your app, e.g *hello*
 2. A description of your app
 3. A link to your website
-4. The *Callback URL* you obtained from the previous step
+4. The *user_action* URL you obtained from the previous step

 Don't worry about the other app details at this stage (verbs, permissions), we will use them later in the advanced tutorials.